 Program (PHP) in NC

-We offer two day programs at HopeWay, Partial Hospitalization (PHP) and Intensive Outpatient (IOP).
+We offer two day treatment programs at HopeWay, Partial Hospitalization (PHP) and Intensive Outpatient (IOP).
 These different levels of care offer treatment options for those not needing residential treatment, or for those who need a step-down after our Residential (RTC) program.
 During the admissions process, our clinical team will assess the appropriate level of care for every new client.

 Partial Hospitalization Day Treatment Programs in Charlotte, NC